bextdev/BextdevProject/README.md

 <a href="https://sites.google.com/view/ai2extensionbextdevnew/mycontext">MyContext</a>

-<b>All Extensions are outdated except for the newbies: Fluxi, Texty & Valy</b>
+<b>1.
+All Extensions are outdated except for the newbies: Fluxi, Texty & Valy</b>

-<b>MyContext is an extension generator that downloads/generates an extension based on ServiceName</b>
+<b>2.
+MyContext is an extension generator that downloads/generates an extension based on ServiceName</b>

+<b>3.
+Before you generate a MyContext extension, scroll down to see what service names "You" should type</b>

-<b>Don't ask for source code!</b>
+<b>4.
+Don't ask for source code!</b>

 Have fun with my 50+ extensions!